maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 As you can see, choosing fonts is a practice in trial and error.
 In Appendix 10 in the section entitled "[Choosing Typeface Articles][Appendix 10]," I list different articles that might help you frame the context of your decision making process.

-I also think the following idea is worth noting by itself: In a presentation by Tim Brown, the Type Manager for Adobe Typekit, he quotes Jason Santa Maria as saying:
+I also think the following idea is worth noting by itself:

 > Write down a general description of the qualities of the message you are trying to convey, and then look for typefaces that embody those qualities.

-\- [More Perfect Typography][Perfect Typography]
+\- [More Perfect Typography][Perfect Typography] (Quoting Jason Santa Maria.)

-...and states that now, this is how he always begins a project.
-He then goes on to describe that he starts with body text, which gives tone for a piece, then moves on to markers like headers, that give it personality and character.
-Food for thought.
+According to Tim Brown, the Type Manager for Adobe Typekit, he always begins a project this way.
+He starts with body text, "which gives tone for a piece," then moves on to markers like headers, "that give it personality and character."

 The article, "[A Brief Primer on Typeface Selection][Brief Primer]" echoes the same idea:

 > Read your content to determine the mood it conveys.
 Describe this mood using a list of adjectives.
 Find typefaces that you feel are accurately described by these adjectives.
 Essentially, you want to ensure that your typeface conveys the appropriate feeling.

 What adjectives describe View Thought?
-To start, let's revisit our storyline:
+To start, I revisited the storyline:

 > We are a great website design, development and user experience shop.
 We have tons of experience, have worked with a bunch of different clients who are all happy with our work, and we really care about what we do.
 We specialize in Ruby on Rails, and we pay special attention to what your users will see.
 You should hire us! ...or give us a call and learn more.

-That is our message, and here are some adjectives that help communicate the mood and qualities of the message we're trying to convey:
+That is the message, and here are some adjectives that help communicate the mood and qualities of the message:

 1. Clean
 2. Reliable